 Many people think the end of cancer treatment is the finish line.
 Anna Crollman explores the care cancer patients desperately need – even once treatment is over.

 Being on the outside as a loved one goes through cancer can be extremely difficult.
-Perhaps even more so once the chemo is over.
+Perhaps even more so once the chemotherapy, radiation therapy, or any form of cancer treatment is over.

 The guidelines for how to provide support during active treatment are relatively clear.
 What about when treatment ends?

 Many people think the end of treatment is the finish line.
 But it can actually be the beginning of depression, anxiety, and emotional and physical distress.

 The collateral damage of the diagnosis continues.
 At the same time, messages and support begin to die off, which can often leave the patient feeling alone and forgotten.

 My husband was my rock during my breast cancer treatment.
 He is a doer and always prepared.
 He came to every appointment, took notes, managed my meds, and nursed me back to health.